Book your Spring Early Bird Package now!

 Please Note: All suggestions for answering the following questions are reflective of the opinion of CEA, and do not represent the views of the Admissions Department at Lehigh University.

 The first part of this question should not be rushed through.
 Really think back and try to pinpoint the moment that Lehigh appeared on your radar.
-Maybe a family member went there and you’ve known about it since you were a kid.
+Maybe a family member went there, and you’ve known about it since you were a kid.
 Perhaps it’s a popular college for students in your city.
 Write your truth.
 And don’t forget to answer the second part of the question: What motivated you to apply?
+Did the campus tour blow your mind?
 Does Lehigh have a major that few other schools in your region offer?
-Did the campus tour blow your mind?
-No matter your story, make sure to beckon the reader into your mind and take them on your journey from exploring options to applying.
+(In this case, you’ll want to be mindful about how much information you share here, since the very next prompt asks about your academic goals.)
+No matter your story, invite the reader into your mind and take them on your journey from exploring options to applying.
+Overachievers will include a sentence or two about their vision for the next four years as well!

-What would you want to be different in your own country or community to respond to issues of inequality, inequity, or injustice?
-(100-300 words)
+What would you want to be different in your own community (local, school, religious, academic, etc.) or the broader global community to further principles of equality or equity?

 We try our best to make sure our guides are as up to date as possible, but we still recommend confirming each prompt and word count with the school in question.